THE FACES BEHIND THE INNOVATION.

 • Orlando's career began as a lab technician and transitioned into the carbon capture industry in 2012, specializing in concrete sequestration.
 In his current role, Orlando collaborates with engineers and scientists to transform designs into functional prototypes, assembling and integrating various components into complete prototype systems.

-• Shengyuan is an accomplished electrochemist with extensive experience in designing and developing catalysts and electrolyzers for CO₂ reduction into valuable products.
+• Sean is an accomplished electrochemist with extensive experience in designing and developing catalysts and electrolyzers for CO₂ reduction into valuable products.
 He earned his Ph.D. in Chemical Engineering from the University of California Irvine, with a focus on CO₂/CO electrolysis.
 Prior to joining RenewCO₂, he was a postdoctoral researcher at the National Renewable Energy Laboratory.
-At RenewCO₂, Shengyuan is dedicated to developing, building, and utilizing tools and techniques for evaluation of catalytic activity and device performance including MEA fabrication for CO₂ electroreduction.
+At RenewCO₂, Sean is dedicated to developing, building, and utilizing tools and techniques for evaluation of catalytic activity and device performance including MEA fabrication for CO₂ electroreduction.